 Some especially harmful chemicals such as phthalates found in plastics and food packaging have been linked to asthma and allergies in infants.
 Other chemicals to look out for include BPAs, parabens, triclosan, and TBT.

-Download the Think Dirty app and start checking the toxic load of some of the common household products you use daily.
+Download the Think Dirty app and check the toxic load of some of the everyday household products you use daily.
 You may be shocked at what you discover.

 If you’re pregnant or already have a little one, here are some approachable tips to start your journey toward a non-toxic lifestyle.